-The Company manages legal risk by compliance with all applicable laws and regulations and promoting honesty and integrity by all staff.
+The Company manages legal risk by seeking compliance with all applicable laws and regulations and promoting honesty and integrity by all staff.
 It seeks to promote prudent business growth and profitability through the rigorous control of legal and regulatory risks in support of the wider objectives of the Company.
 The Company has an established permanent Legal function that is independent of business activities and has sufficient resources to carry out its role including:

-- Identification of the main legal and regulatory risk issues affecting the business, recommending how these will be managed and, where appropriate, elevating residual risks to the relevant front office department, risk management department or the Board and its sub-committees - Identifying and advising on legal and regulatory change and its impact on the business and assisting with scoping and implementation of mitigating systems, controls and infrastructure - Managing legal and regulatory risk through due diligence, review of contracts and transactions including establishing legal enforceability of collateral arrangements for MUS(EMEA) to liquidate or take possession of collateral in a timely manner in the event of the default, insolvency, bankruptcy or other credit event of obligors, negotiation of transaction documentation and the management of all legal and regulatory actions.
+- Identification of the main legal and regulatory risk issues affecting the business, recommending how these will be managed and, where appropriate, elevating residual risks to the relevant front office department, risk management department or the Board and its sub-committees; - Managing legal and regulatory risk through due diligence, review of contracts and transactions including establishing legal enforceability of collateral arrangements for MUS(EMEA) to liquidate or take possession of collateral in a timely manner in the event of the default, insolvency, bankruptcy or other credit event of obligors, negotiation of transaction documentation and the management of all legal and regulatory actions.